JaineInvent/AFSRM-Winter-Break-Stuff/README.md

 - **Gonna learn B-feild modelling and how to design PCBs!
 Yipeee!!!!**

 # CubeSat:
-- I'm using github as documentation
+- I'm using github as documentation as we figure out how to integrate a new IMU into the Pycubed(more on that in the CubeSat folder)
 - **Learning KiCad and circuit design!
 Yipeee!!!!!!**